 Having a deposit of at least 20% will help you avoid lenders mortgage insurance (LMI), an insurance you pay on behalf of the lender that covers them in the event of you defaulting on your loan.
 This can add thousands of dollars to the total cost of your home loan.

-You may also be eligible for a home loan without a deposit through the use of a guarantor, generally close family members, usually parents, who may offer their home or other assets as security for your home loan.
+You may also be home loan eligible without a deposit through the use of a guarantor, generally close family members, usually parents, who may offer their home or other assets as security for your home loan.
 This security can serve as a deposit, eliminating the need for you to save one yourself.

 4. The amount you are borrowing